Sage-Bionetworks/portalsDocs/articles/access_controls.md

 ## Conditions for Use<a name="conditions_of_use"></a>
 Some data requires data governance to appropriately manage its use.
 In Synapse this data is called `Controlled Data` and it is protected by `Conditions for Use`. `Conditions for Use` are typically applied in order to comply with the terms under which the data were collected or with other human subjects regulations.
 For example, human 'omic' data may have `Conditions for Use` imposed by informed consent requirements, legal contracts, or other privacy requirements.
 It is also appropriate to add `Condition for Use` to data collected from "vulnerable" populations and to content that could potentially harm individuals or groups if misused.

-{% include important.html content="`Controlled Data` may not be redistributed." %}
+{% include important.html content="Controlled Data may not be redistributed." %}
 `Controlled Data` can only be downloaded and used by authorized Synapse users. `Controlled Data` is not transferable unless explicitly specified otherwise.
 In other words, you cannot share `Controlled Data` with collaborators.
 Each Synapse user wishing to access `Controlled Data` must individually agree to the `Conditions for Use` to access that data.

-{% include important.html content="Synapse users are responsible for determining the appropriate `Conditions for Use` for any data they upload into Synapse." %}
+{% include important.html content="Synapse users are responsible for determining the appropriate Conditions for Use for any data they upload into Synapse." %}
 It is important to note that `Conditions for Use` cannot be set for Synapse `Wikis` or `Discussion Forums`: they are not designed to house data and therefore do not have local `Conditions for Use` as a feature.

 ### Data that does not require Conditions for Use
 Synapse `Open Data` is data that does not require `Conditions for Use`.
 Any registered Synapse user included in the `Project`, `Folder`, `File` or `Table` (based on the `Sharing setting`) can immediately access `Open Data`.
 Typically, `Open Data` is:

 * Data from model organisms, species or strains
 * Non-biological data, like that used for the calibration of instruments Human data that are: